squid-cache/squid-cache.github.io/SysAdmin/ServiceStatus.rst

  * Server-specific services configurations are in /srv, referenced from system locations via bind mounts or symlinks
  * Directories containing changed configuration files must contain a directory named RCS; touched config files must be checked in when stable with {{{ci -l file ...}}}
  * all admins must belong to the group {{{sudo}}} and only use that mechanism to gain root
+ * watch out for log rotation!
+When creating new log files, make sure to add a service-specific log rotation directive in /etc/logrotate.d